A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Conclusion

 In this paper, we have proposed a versatile composite distribution based on the GBII family allowing closed-form expressions for a lot of insurance measures and have studied some of its properties.
 This new model is design to model the entire range of loss data which is achieved by splicing two GBII distributions as the head and the tail respectively based on mode-matching method.
 It also contains a wide range of insurance loss distributions provides the close-formed expressions for statistical modelling and estimation.
 Finally, the proposed model is found more appropriate as compared to several other composite models as discussed in existing literature using the well-known Danish insurance loss data-set.

-Another interesting contribution of this paper is that the regression modelling is discussed in the composite GBII distribution for presenting high flexibility since covariates can be introduced in the location parameter in a non-linear form, being therefore an alternative to the heavy tailed regression model.
+Another interesting contribution of this paper is that the regression modelling is discussed in the composite GBII distribution for presenting high flexibility since covariates can be introduced in the scale parameter in a non-linear form, being therefore an alternative to the heavy tailed regression model.
 It not only provides a suitable fit for the entire range of data apart from the body, but capture the risk heterogeneity by allowing the varying threshold across individuals that are related to risk features.
 Moreover, it can be also used as an important complement to the conventional GLMs in the non-life insurance classification ratemaking mechanism for modelling extreme losses data when the mean does not exist.

-It is worth mentioning that the composite regression models we considered in this work were parametric, and it would be semiparametric or approach when functional forms other than the linear are included in the location parameters of the models.
-Another extension of this work could be devoted to the regularization approach, boosting or neural network algorithm in the regression setting that allows us to investigate more complex effects of the covariates on the insurance losses.
+It is worth mentioning that the composite regression models we considered in this work were parametric, and it would be semiparametric or approach when functional forms other than the linear are included in the scale parameters of the models.
+Another extension of this work could be devoted to the regularization approach, boosting or neural network algorithm in the regression setting that allows us to investigate more complex effects (e.g. non-linear or interaction effect) of the covariates on the insurance losses.